Skip to main content

 Altitude Trampoline Park, Marysville

 Wide open jumping spaces make it easy to keep an eye on kids at this trampoline park.
-A separate area for younger kids and their caregivers helps prevent any accidental trampling.
+It has more than 100 interconnected trampolines, plus a ropes course, zip line and inflatable slide.
+There’s also a separate area for younger kids and their caregivers.
 Tip: If you think you’ll be back, buy a membership.
-At the time of writing, a monthly pass costs only $3 more than a 90-minute jump session and entitles you to two hours of jumping every day of the month.
+It doesn’t cost much more than a 90-minute jump pass, and gives you two hours of jumping every day of the month.

 Elevated Sportz, Bothell

 Kids ages 3 and older will love exploring multiple trampoline areas and foam pits (kids must be at least 48 inches tall for the ninja course).
 A multilevel play structure, which offers smaller spaces for tiny tots, is suitable for walkers through 8-year-olds.
-Wi-Fi is available, and limited food options are offered at the café (no outside food is allowed).
-Tip: Military families enjoy a 15-percent discount on walk-in purchases.
+Wi-Fi is available, and the cafe menu includes pizza, burgers, salads and snacks (no outside food is allowed).

 North Kirkland Community Center, Kirkland